HewlettPackard/oneview-ansible/oneview-ansible.md

 ## oneview_fc_network_facts
-Retrieve facts about one or more of the OneView Fibre Channel Networks.
+Retrieve the facts about one or more of the OneView Fibre Channel Networks.

 #### Synopsis
- Retrieve facts about one or more of the Fibre Channel Networks from OneView.
+ Retrieve the facts about one or more of the Fibre Channel Networks from OneView.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9